 Region 4: Ryan Hennessey

-Join us for our annual business meeting at the TSCA Convention in Corpus Christi on October 4-6, 2018.
+Join us for our annual business meeting at the TSCA Convention in Amarillo on October 3-5, 2019.

 As a TSCA interest group, our main business meeting is held at the annual TSCA Convention.